Keikyu N1000 series: Batches 22–24

 Keikyu announced the 22nd N1000 series batch as part of its investment plan for fiscal 2023, consisting of one 8-car set and one 6-car set.
 The first set, 6-car set 1501, was delivered from the Kawasaki Railcar Manufacturing plant on 28 July 2023 and entered service on 7 September.

 For batch 23, announced as part of Keikyu's fiscal 2025 investment plan, two 8-car sets were ordered.
-The new trains will return to using film-wrapped liveries instead of painted bodywork.
-The side windows for the seat bays behind the crew compartment, which were introduced with the 1890 subseries, will also be discontinued.
+The new trains return to using film-wrapped liveries instead of painted bodywork.
+The side windows for the seat bays behind the crew compartment, which were introduced with the 1890 subseries, were also discontinued.
+The first 23rd-batch set, 1702, was delivered from the J-TREC Yokohama plant in January 2026 and entered service on 10 February of that year.

+For batch 24, announced as part of Keikyu's capital investment plan for fiscal year 2026, four 4-car sets and four 2-car sets were ordered.
+These will be the first 2-car sets in the N1000 series fleet.